GeraldMajoni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script adding execute permission to hello
 Script giving permission to user and group read and execute Script giving execution permission to everybody
+Script giving different permissions to user, group and other